novix-sa/cubeplan/docs/Homepage.md

  - Xarrays for handling multidimensional labeled arrays
  - and Numpy for powerful working with N-dimensional array (unnamed)

+Any other Python library can be used (imported) as the Administrator of the system authorize its installing on the server.
+The process steps can be inspected and evaluated to check its outputs and performance.

-Any other Python library can be used (imported) as the Administrator of the system authorize its installing Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
+Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
 Apps are later shared between partners or even to the general public.